 - Georgia (51.1%)

-Of these, the District of Columbia has the lowest rate of dog ownership of 22.5% and the lowest rate of cat ownership of 16.4%.
+Of these, the District of Columbia has the lowest dog ownership rate of 22.5% and the lowest rate of cat ownership of 16.4%.
 The table below outlines pet ownership in each state.
 Any values of “0” indicate that sufficient data is missing for that state’s data point.